Seteco/Somorrostro/Performance.md

 If netdata is still using a lot of CPU, lower its update frequency.
 Going from per second updates, to once every 2 seconds updates, will cut the CPU resources of all netdata programs **in half**, and you will still have very frequent updates.

 If the CPU of the embedded device is too weak, try setting even lower update frequency.
 Experiment with `update every = 5` or `update every = 10` (higher number = lower frequency), until you get acceptable results.

+#### Disable web gzip compression

+To lower the CPU utilization of netdata when you are accessing the dashboard, set the web responses compression level to 1, or disable web compression completely.

+You can find all these options in `/etc/netdata/netdata.conf` in the `global` section.

+#### Single threaded web server

+Normally, netdata spawns a thread for each web client.
+This allows netdata to utilize all the available cores for servicing chart refreshes.
+You can however disable this feature and serve all charts one after another, using a single thread / core.
+To enable the single threaded web server, edit `/etc/netdata/netdata.conf` and set `multi threaded web server = no` in the `[global]` section.